locationtech/geowave/README.md

 * The underlying principles employed in GeoWave are outlined in recent academic publications to include largely the background theory in [Advances in Spatial and Temporal Databases 2017](https://link.springer.com/chapter/10.1007/978-3-319-64367-0_6) and a derivative, more applied paper in [FOSS4G Conference Proceedings 2017](http://scholarworks.umass.edu/cgi/viewcontent.cgi?article=1027&context=foss4g).

 ## The Software
+* We have [multi-platform standalone installers](http://locationtech.github.io/geowave/devguide.html#standalone-installers) for the GeoWave's commandline tools to help get started
+  * This is often the quickest and easiest way to get started using GeoWave on your own machine
 * We have a [RPM repository](http://locationtech.github.io/geowave/packages.html)
+  * This contains various packages including puppet modules, best used for distributed environments.
   * See [Documentation: Installation from RPM](http://locationtech.github.io/geowave/devguide.html#installation-from-rpm) for more info.
   * Deb packages if enough people request them
 * We have [Maven artifact repositories](http://locationtech.github.io/geowave/devguide.html#maven-pom-fragments) (indexes not enabled, but it works in a maven repo fragment)